-The results of the December 31, 2015 Annual Actuarial Valuation of the City of Owosso Employees Retirement System are presented in this report.
+The results of the December 31, 2017 Annual Actuarial Valuation of the City of Owosso Employees Retirement System are presented in this report.

 This report was prepared at the request of the Board and is intended for use by the Retirement System and those designated or approved by the Board.
 This report may be provided to parties other than the System only in its entirety and only with the permission of the Board.
+GRS is not responsible for unauthorized use of this report.

-The purposes of the valuation are to measure the System's funding progress and to determine the employer contribution rate for the fiscal year beginning July 1, 2016 in accordance with Board policy.
-Users of this report should note that employer contributions at the levels contained herein do not guarantee benefit security.
+The purposes of the valuation are to measure the System's funding progress and to determine the employer contribution rate for the fiscal year beginning July 1, 2018 in accordance with Board policy.
 A separate report will be issued that contains information needed for reporting under GASB Statements No. 67 and No. 68.